networkoptix/web_packages/open/examples/webrtc-stream-manager-example/README.md

 ### Run demo

-Running `npm start` will start running the demo.
+Within the `examples/webrtc-stream-manager-example` folder the `npm start` command will start running the demo.

 ```sh
 npm start